Decoherence rate expression due to air molecule scattering in spatial qubits: Application: Mesoscopic spatial superpositions

 In general, superpositions realized in Stern-Gerlach interferometers are time-dependent, see~\cite{ PhysRevLett.125.023602,Marshman:2021wyk,Zhou:2022epb,Zhou:2022frl,Zhou:2022jug,Zhou:2024voj,Braccini:2024fey}.
 Therefore, the decoherence rate of the system will also be time-dependent.
 We encode this time dependency directly in eq.~\eqref{eq:deco-master}, since it affects the superposition distance.
 The differential equation becomes:

 for $\boldsymbol{x}\neq \boldsymbol{x}'$ (the decoherence does not appear on the diagonal terms of the density matrix).
-Given a time-dependent parametrization $\Delta x(t)$ for the superposition distance, we can use the general decoherence rate found in sec.~\ref{sec:air-molecules} and apply it in the time-dependent case.
+Given a time-dependent parametrization, $\Delta x(t)$, for the superposition distance, we can use the decoherence rate found in sec.~\ref{sec:air-molecules} and apply it in the time-dependent case.
 Assuming a Stern-Gerlach interferometer, where a spin qubit in a magnetic field gradient is used to create a spatial qubits, the spin state $\ket{\uparrow}$, $\ket{\downarrow}$ is coupled to the position state $\ket{\boldsymbol{x}}$, $\ket{\boldsymbol{x}'}$, respectively.
 The solution for eq.~\eqref{eq:deco-master-time-dependent} is given by:

-where the decoherence rate $\Gamma$ is time-dependent and given by $\Gamma(\tau) = \int\limits_{0}^{\tau} \dd{t} F(\boldsymbol{x}-\boldsymbol{x}',t)$, with $\tau$ the experimental time and the function $F$ as in eq.~\eqref{eq:deco-rate-def} but with a time-dependent superposition size width given by $\Delta x(t) = \vert \boldsymbol{x}(t) - \boldsymbol{x}'(t)\vert$.
+where the decoherence rate $\Gamma$ is time-dependent and given by $\Gamma(\tau) = \int\limits_{0}^{\tau} \dd{t} \Gamma(\boldsymbol{x}-\boldsymbol{x}',t)$, with $\tau$ the experimental time and the function $F$ as in eq.~\eqref{eq:deco-rate-def} but with a time-dependent superposition size width given by $\Delta x(t) = \vert \boldsymbol{x}(t) - \boldsymbol{x}'(t)\vert$.

-The parameterization of $\Delta x(t)$ depends on the scheme used to create the superpositions, for which there have been many different proposals~\cite{ PhysRevLett.125.023602,Marshman:2021wyk,Zhou:2022epb,Zhou:2022frl,Zhou:2022jug,Zhou:2024voj,Braccini:2024fey}.
-For example, we choose a simple path to show the relevance of the time-dependent calculation.
+The parameterization of $\Delta x(t)$ depends on the scheme used to create the superpositions, for example, we choose a simple path to show the relevance of the time-dependent calculation.
 Our parametrization, as illustrated in fig.~\ref{fig:sine-path}, has superposition paths $x(t)$ and $x'(t)$ given by:

 Our naive example of the sine function is used solely to illustrate the point that the decoherence rate is time-dependent.
 The size of the spatial superposition during the experimental time $t\in[0,\tau]$ is given by: